abhilashasaroj/CX4240_project/index.md

 #### (4) Lasso Regression

 For Lasso Regerssion, the regulation method is different with Ridge Regression. in RR, the regulation is related to squared coefficience, however, in LR, the regulation is only related to absolute value of coefficience.
-Therefore, we are expecting that when we increase the value of \lambda, coefficeints are approaching towards 0!!!! therefore, Lasso selects some features while reduce the coefficients of others to zero. if we look at the the cofficients for different features in LR here:
+Therefore, we are expecting that when we increase the value of \lambda, coefficients are approaching towards 0!!!! therefore, Lasso selects some features while reduce the coefficients of others to zero. if we look at the the cofficients for different features in LR here:
 ![alt text](Lcof.png)

 if we look at the "MSE vs. \lambda" :